superboySB/Awesome-Mobile-Crowdsensing/README.md

 - [Learning-based Energy-Efficient Data Collection by Unmanned Vehicles in Smart Cities](https://ieeexplore.ieee.org/abstract/document/8207610/)

-## Install
+## Install up-to-date image
-To always get the latest GPU optimized software, we recommend you to use [Nvidia NGC](https://catalog.ngc.nvidia.com/orgs/partners/teams/salesforce/containers/warpdrive)(which fully supports all kinds of Nvidia devices, such as A100, H100), following:
+To always get the latest GPU optimized software, we recommend you to use [Nvidia NGC](https://catalog.ngc.nvidia.com/orgs/partners/teams/salesforce/containers/warpdrive) (which fully supports all kinds of Nvidia devices, such as A100, H100), the following:
 ```sh
 docker build -t linc_image:v1.0 .
 docker run -itd --gpus=all --network=host --name=mcs linc_image:v1.0 /bin/bash